top of page

 5e45252c-a500-4811-bf9c-bc58f6b2ba84_edi

-Lots of talent, lots of pressure: me as a little kid playing tennis.
+Lots of talent, lots of pressure: Me as a little kid playing tennis.

-The more responsibility I took on at work and the more successful I was, the worse it got.
+The more responsibility I took on at work and the more successful I became, the worse it got.
 The question "Who am I without my success?" soon became so loud that I could no longer ignore it.

-Sooner or later, we are all forced to sit down, reflect on our lives and ask ourselves who we are and what the meaning of our path in life is at this moment.
+"Sooner or later, we are all forced to sit down, reflect on our lives, and ask ourselves who we are and what the meaning of our life's journey is at this moment."

-Jon Kabat-Zinn
+- Jon Kabat-Zinn

 1985b07e-01b2-4aef-aa71-30d5c2543a7a-2_edited.jpg